⬅️ Back to Moon Map

 Apollo 11

-The first human landing site was on the smooth, flat plains of Mare Tranquillitatis (Sea of Tranquility).
-The region was selected because it is relatively smooth and flat ― but even so, astronauts Armstrong and Aldrin had to maneuver their lander during the last minutes of their descent in order to avoid a field of giant boulders.
+The first human landing site was on the smooth flat plains of the Sea of Tranquility.
+Despite how flat the area looks from Earth and from lunar orbit, astronauts Neil Armstrong and Edwin Aldrin had to maneuver their lander at the last minutes of their descent in order to avoid a field of giant boulders.

 Apollo 16

 This was the first and only mission to land in the rugged lunar highlands.
-In April 1972, astronauts Young and Duke collected rock samples more than 4 billion years old.
-These showed that the ancient lunar crust formed from rock that crystallized and floated to the top of a global lunar magma ocean.
+In April 1972, astronauts John Young and Charles Duke collected rock samples more than 4 billion years old.
+These showed that the ancient lunar crust formed from rock that crystalized and floated to the top of a global lunar magma ocean.

 Apollo 17

 The final Apollo mission to land on the Moon visited the spectacular Taurus-Littrow Valley, deeper than Earth’s Grand Canyon.
-In December 1972, astronauts Cernan and Schmitt (the first professional geologist on the Moon) explored an active fault scarp, a gigantic landslide deposit, and brought back samples including beads of volcanic glass erupted in an ancient lunar fire fountain.
+In December 1972 astronauts Eugene Cernan and Harrison Schmitt (the first professional geologist on the Moon) explored an active fault scarp, a gigantic landslide deposit, and brought back samples that included beads of volcanic glass erupted in an ancient lunar fire fountain.

 Note: Detailed images are from NASA's Lunar Reconnaissance Orbiter.
 Find more high-resolution images of the Moon at NASA's MoonTrek.